Tech Stack & Dev Notes

 player_ships | Every active ship: stats, credits, cargo, fighters, mines, upgrades, kills/deaths, alignment, XP |

-npcs | 150 AI-driven NPCs with factions, personas, ships, and memory |
+npcs | AI-driven NPCs across the live galaxies, with factions, personas, ships, and memory |

-planets | Player-owned planets: colonists, citadels, production rates |
+planets | Player-owned planets: colonists, citadels, production, cannons, and storage |

 pvp_kills | All player-vs-player combat records |